oracle-livelabs/analytics-ai/big-data/bds-ml-oac/workshops/freetier/intro.md

 - Run the Machine Learning code using BDS Jupyterhub Notebook and make predictions with test data.
 - Visualize the data using Oracle Analytics Cloud.
 - Clean up all of the resources that you created in this workshop (optional).

+### Workshop Prerequisites
+This workshop requires an Oracle Cloud account.
+You may use your own cloud account or you can get a Free Trial account as described in the **Getting Started** lab in the **Contents** menu.

 ## Lab Breakdown
 - **Lab 1:** Set Up the BDS Environment